IttaySegal/Maze-Generator/README.md

 # Maze Generator

-A Python-based maze generator that creates random mazes using various algorithms.
+A Java-based maze generator that creates random mazes using various algorithms.
 This project demonstrates fundamental concepts of algorithm design and implementation, specifically focusing on maze generation techniques.

 ## Table of Contents
 - [Overview](#overview)